Colorado Court Records

 How Do I Get Family Court Records in Colorado?

-The state of Colorado provides a variety of record retrieval options as required by U.S. statues.
-In most cases, family court records can be retrieved remotely using the state’s online resources or independently operated alternatives.
-However, access to some court records requires the permissions of the record custodian and as such, in-person and mail-in requests must be made to the custodian.
+The state of Colorado provides a variety of record retrieval options as required by U.S. statutes.
+In most cases, family court records can be retrieved remotely using the state's online resources or independently operated alternatives.
+However, access to some court records requires the permission of the record custodian, and, as such, in-person and mail-in requests must be made to the custodian.
+When searching for records, individuals may need to follow specific instructions provided by the court or record custodian, such as completing certain forms or following step-by-step procedures outlined in legal packets.
 Summarily, interested members of the public may view and/or obtain copies of Colorado family court records by:

 - Using state-managed public-access online resources